What is Academic Standing?

 What can I do if I don't agree with the Academic Standing I've received?

 What can I do if I need to take more than 10 credits per semester?

 To request an increase your 10-credit registration maximum you are required to meet with an advisor to go over your academic plan.
-You may then request an adjustment to your credit maximum by sending an email to AcademicWarning@ufv.ca and the advisor with whom you met.
+Your advisor is able to request an adjustment to your credit maximum on your behalf by sending an email to firstname.lastname@example.org and cc AcademicWarning@ufv.ca.

-In your email, you must state the number of credits you are requesting and why an increase to the credit maximum is academically in your best interest.
-Requests for a change to the 10-credit registration maximum are only applicable to your next semester and will need to be re-submitted each semester.
+Your advisor will want to know the number of credits you are requesting and why an increase to the credit maximum is academically in your best interest.
+Note that a request for a change to the 10-credit registration maximum is only applicable to your next semester and will need to be re-submitted each semester.